Buying, Renting, and Selling Timeshares

 I trust that your name is on the current deed.
 If not, there are going to be some legal complications if you do not actually have the legal standing to be "grantor" to new "grantee(s)".

-Last but not least, be sure to price the week realistically.
-No one cares one bit what your parents may have paid for their week in long ago yesteryear; it's irrelevant.
-All that matters now is the open resale market value of the week today.
+Be sure to price the week realistically.
+No one cares at all what your parents may have paid for their week in long ago yesteryear; it's completely irrelevant in the resale marketplace.
+All that matters now is the open resale market value of the week now, today.
 Many timeshare weeks are literally worthless (but that's surely not the case for a week on Captiva Island.
 Look around for "comparables" (eBay, RedWeek, TUG, MyResortNetwork --- and maybe ask the resort itself for a recommended or historical price range for weeks like yours.
 If you price the week too high, your ad (wherever it's placed) will yield only silence and "crickets".

 Good luck.